2011 British Columbia Scotties Tournament of Hearts

-The 2011 British Columbia Scotties Tournament of Hearts, British Columbia's women's provincial curling championship, was held January 17–23 at the Cloverdale Curling Club in Surrey, British Columbia.
-The winning team of Kelly Scott represented team British Columbia at the 2011 Scotties Tournament of Hearts in Charlottetown, Prince Edward Island.
-Scott's team finishing 7-4 in round robin play, moving into a tiebreaker where they were eliminated playing against Nova Scotia.
+The 2011 British Columbia Scotties Tournament of Hearts presented by Best Western, the provincial women's curling championship for British Columbia, was held January 17 to 23 at the Cloverdale Curling Club in Surrey, British Columbia.
+The winning Kelly Scott rink represented team British Columbia at the 2011 Scotties Tournament of Hearts in Charlottetown, Prince Edward Island where they finished 7-4 in round robin play, losing in a tiebreaker game against Nova Scotia.

+Qualification process

+Curl BC announced that for the 2011 provincials, the defending champion along with the top British Columbia team in the CTRS rankings as of December 1st each season would automatically qualify for provincials.